ChillGenXer/TimeControlPlus/README.md

 The Apple Tree is used as the season icon and will change based on the current season:

-'''Spring''', pink blooms on the apple tree
+''Spring'', pink blooms on the apple tree<br>
 ![Spring](/assets/spring.png)

 '''Summer''', green leaves